 If a student is directed to repeat a course, the grade for the repeated course will be recorded on the official transcript.
 The original grade received in a course will not count toward the student's GPA, but the original grade will continue to be included in the transcript.
 A course may not be repeated unless recommended by the SPC and Program Director.

 Academic Grievances (Grade Appeal)

-Except under unusual circumstances, all grades, including the final grade for all written quizzes and examinations, will be determined by the Course Director.
+All grades, including the final grade for all written quizzes and examinations, will be determined by the Course Director.